nutanix/libvfio-user/README.md

 To enable Python bindings set the PYTHON_BINDINGS environment variable to a non-empty string.

-Finally build your program and link it to libmuser.so.
+Build your program and link it to libmuser.so.
+Finally, insmod muser.ko, create the device by echoing the UUID to `/sys/class/muser/muser/mdev_supported_types/muser-1/create` and finally run your program that provides device emulation.
+Then you can start QEMU.

 Running QEMU
 ============